 Here is the Rulebook of The Ruin of Thandar Campaign Deck.
 The game will have another book for the story or adventure book.

-Another campaign, The Lost Village, is still not available in the market yet.
+Another campaign, The Lost Village, is still not available in the market yet at the time of this writing.
 We can only preorder from their Kickstarter promo.
 This campaign deck will have 88 cards, 12 Master or Boss Cards, 2 Challenge Card, Rulebook and Adventure Book.
 The price is set for another $20.

 Ancestry Pack is a 20 card pack that will modify starting deck from either the base game or the character pack.
 If the character packs are jobs like Wizard, Fighter, Cleric, Ancestry pack will add a race identity.